This recipe for Pasta Alla Norma {Pasta with Eggplant Sauce} turns everyday pasta into something really special.

 Serve this Italian masterpiece with warm Homemade Garlic Bread for the perfect weeknight meal.

-The sauce is made by removing the flesh from roasted eggplants and adding them to the tomato sauce where they cook down, even more, making a delectable, flavorful dish that I promise you’re going to love!
+The sauce is made by removing the flesh from roasted eggplants and adding it to tomato sauce, where the eggplant cooks down even more, making a delectable, flavorful dish that I promise you’ll love!

 Why This Recipe Works